- Outdoor air pollution is the cause of 3.4 millions deaths a year globally and is a major contributing factor to climate change.

 Is your organisation interested in working with the World Economic Forum?
 Find out more here.

-More local data is needed
+More local data is needed to improve air quality

 But how can we smartly invest at scale to address a global problem that requires complex, locally-led solutions?
 It is simple: invest in universal infrastructures that locally-led efforts consistently identify as necessary tools for their work.
 In the case of air quality, one of these essential tools is data.
 Any solution to tackle air pollution is going to require outdoor air quality data – after all, that’s ultimately the measurement any solution is seeking to improve.
 As the old adage says, you can’t manage what you don’t measure.